goldstack/goldstack/workspaces/docs/docs/templates/yarn-pnp-monorepo/index.md

 # Goldstack Project Root

-The root of the project contains configuration shared across modules as well as various utility scripts for applying operations for all modules.
+The root of the project contains configuration shared across packages as well as various utility scripts for applying operations for all packages in a project.

-You can find the modules you have selected in the folder `packages/`.
+You can find the templates you have selected in the folder `packages/`.

 Find further information here: